fioprotocol/fio.chronicle/README.md

 cd build
 sudo make install
 ```
-Note that the above command will not install the config.ini; to do that, copy the [config.ini.sample](./config/config.ini.sample) to '/opt/fio-chronicle/config/config.ini' and update as desired.
+Note that the latter command will not install a default configuration; to do that, copy the [config.ini.sample](./config/config.ini.sample) to '/opt/fio-chronicle/config/config.ini'.
 See the following configuration overview for more insight into the default configuration as well as how to customize it.

 ##### Configuration Overview
 The configuration of FIO.Chronicle is designated via options specified on the command-line as well as captured in a config.ini that is read as part of start up.
 The configuration options include, but are not limited to, the following;